 How to choose the material of kitchen tiles

 There’s an enormous choice of tiles suitable for kitchen walls and floors.
 Manmade tiles are the most cost-conscious option, and the easiest to look after.
 Different designs and colours, either plain or patterned, and a range of finishes mean you can create a scheme you love.
 Natural stone is a more expensive choice, but has beauty and individuality.
-Stone tiles have stricter care requirements than manmade, but follow the rules and you can keep stone looking lovely.
+Stone tiles (see our guide on choosing stone flooring) have stricter care requirements than manmade, but follow the rules and you can keep stone looking lovely.

 Natural stone kitchen tiles

 Check out marble, limestone, travertine and slate for kitchen walls and floors.
-Bear in mind that natural stone must be sealed to protect it, and it needs to be cleaned with products designed for the stone; supermarket staples are too harsh.
+Bear in mind that natural stone (see our guide on choosing stone flooring) must be sealed to protect it, and it needs to be cleaned with products designed for the stone; supermarket staples are too harsh.
 Finishes for natural stone tiles include the sheen of a polished tile, the smooth contemporary honed, and aged-looking tumbled.

 Marble typically comes in tones of grey and white, but there are striking dark and coloured shades, too.
 Likewise, veining can be subtle or dramatic.
 Don’t lay polished marble on a kitchen floor, as it can cause a slip hazard.